 - In a blender, blend the eggs, gouda cheese, cottage cheese, heavy cream, onion powder and salt for about 30 seconds.

 - Pour egg batter into each egg bite cup about ¾ full.
-When all are full, use a spoon to mix the batter with the spinach and red peppers a little more.
+When all are filled, use a spoon to mix the batter with the spinach and red peppers a little more.
+Cover the egg bite mold tightly in foil.

-- Add 1 cup of water to Instant pot, cover egg bite mold with foil and place on trivet and lower into pot.
-Secure lid with seal closed and set to “steam” for 8 minutes.
+- Add 1 cup of water to Instant pot, place cover egg bite mold on the trivet trivet and lower into pot.
+Secure lid, close the vent and set to “steam” for 8 minutes.
 When cycle is complete, let naturally release for 10 minutes, then quick release the rest.

 - Remove foil and let stand for 5-10 minutes to cool before removing and serving.